Lasher09/NLP/2014-04-30-UnusualWords.md

 __Code for UnusualWords:__

 This example is going to look through the 1801 Inaugural Speeches, Specifically Jefferson's.
-What kind of wirds do you think might be there?
+What kind of words do you think might be there?

 ```
 import nltk